Mighty Ships: Mighty Cruise Ships

 Mighty Cruise Ships is a spin-off series in a similar style, with each episode about the operations and voyages of a different cruise ship.
-It was first broadcast in Canada during late 2014.
+It was first broadcast in Canada during late 2014, and its final episode before being cancelled was on 12 January 2021.

 Season 1

 Season 2

 A second season of Mighty Cruise Ships aired on the Discovery Channel and repeated on the quest channel in the UK.
 Ships featured on this series included Carnival Vista, Royal Clipper, MV Viking Sea, MS Europa 2, MS Ocean Endeavour, MSC Divina.